Mirpur, Azad Kashmir: Industry

-The government of Azad Jammu and Kashmir has successfully developed Mirpur industrially and promoted private investment in a diverse economy: foam, polypropylene, synthetic yarn, motorbikes and scooter, textile, vegetable oil (ghee), wood and sawmills, soap, cosmetics, marble, ready-made garments, matches and rosin, turpentine.
-The economy of Mirpur generated economy of Azad Kashmir.
-However, much of the infrastructure still needs improvement so that high-quality products can be obtained.
+The government of Azad Jammu and Kashmir has promoted the industrial development of Mirpur and private investment in a diverse economy: foam, polypropylene, synthetic yarn, motorbikes and scooters, textiles, vegetable oil (ghee), wood and sawmills, soap, cosmetics, marble, ready-made garments, matches and rosin, turpentine.
+The economy of Mirpur contributes to the economy of Azad Kashmir.
+However, much of the infrastructure still needs improvement so that higher-quality products can be produced.

-As part of the relief/compensation package in the wake of Mangla Dam, a new city is being developed along the southeastern outskirts of Mirpur, with the main city of Mirpur being doubled.
-Much construction is occurring around the whole district by Pakistani and Chinese contractors, raising the dam.
+As part of the relief and compensation package in the wake of the Mangla Dam, a new city is being developed along the southeastern outskirts of Mirpur, with the main city of Mirpur being expanded.
+Much construction is occurring throughout the district by Pakistani and Chinese contractors, raising the dam.
 Four towns in the district have been planned near the new city to resettle the population affected by the project.

 Education

 English is common in educational institutes.
 Previously, the University of Azad Jammu & Kashmir was the only institution for higher studies but there have been significant changes in the educational infrastructure.
 The Mirpur University of Science and Technology (MUST), the Akson College of Health Science and the Mohtarma Benazir Bhutto Shaheed Medical College have been formed.

 The AJK Board of Intermediate and Secondary Education, Mirpur is responsible for the studies at lower levels.
 In addition to the state-run schools and colleges, Mirpur has a well-developed private sector providing the education to all sections of the society:

 Other notable colleges and schools include: